SmartlyDressedGames/Legally-Distinct-Missile/README.md

 	- [x] Commands:
 		- [x] /position /pos (current position of the player).
 		- [ ] /tpall (teleport everyone to self or Vector3 point)
-- [ ] Gather a Team with a direct access to the repo edit without admins help.
+- [x] Gather a Team with a direct access to the repo edit without admins help.
+(We still gather a team)
 - [ ] RocketModFix Video Installation Guide (could be uploaded on YouTube).

 After plan is finished -> Add new plans, keep coding, and don't forget to accept PR or issues.